nordic-institute/X-Road/deployment/security-server/k8s/charts/security-server/README.md

   `softtoken-signer` service (off by default, `services.softtoken-signer.replicas: 0`).
 - `appVersion` tracks the X-Road runtime version and is independent of the chart version.

+## 10. External exposure of DS ports (TCP/SNI passthrough — future work)

+Per XRDADR-42 (Dataspace TLS server certificates via ACME from a globalconf-designated approved CA, served from OpenBao), the DS TLS certificate is served entirely in-process by the owned Jetty module inside each `ds-*` pod — there is no reverse proxy and no L7 termination point in front of it, in any deployment mode.
+Whatever mechanism eventually exposes `ds-control-plane`, `ds-identity-hub` and `ds-issuer-service` outside the cluster **must** carry every DS HTTPS port (DSP, did:web, credentials, issuance, statuslist) through as plain TCP, routed on SNI where routing is needed, with the TLS handshake terminating only in the destination pod.
+No WAF, no path-based routing, no other L7 feature may sit in front of these ports — ADR-42 states this as an accepted consequence, not an option.

+This chart does not implement that mechanism today: every rendered Service is implicitly `ClusterIP` (no template path emits a `type:` field), so none of these ports — or any other Security Server port — reach outside the cluster network without an operator adding their own routing in front of it.
+Selecting and building the exposure mechanism itself (Service `type` templating, a TCP-mode Gateway API resource, or similar — see `development/k8s/docs/EKS.md`'s NLB-vs-ALB note for the EKS case specifically) is out of scope for this chart's current contract and left for a future change.